Our TeamMeet the people who will change the nature of small satellite launch.

 Green Launch Operations Team

-Chairman, Secretary, Treasurer
+Chairman, President, Secretary, Treasurer

 As founder and Chairman of the Board, Don brings his experience as an Air Force pilot, Environmental Consultant, and Professional Engineer to the team.
 Don’s contacts and experience navagating regulatory frameworks are essential to Green Launch’s operational plan.